Robust Robotic Exploration and Mapping Using Generative Occupancy Map Synthesis: Occupancy Prediction Experiments and Evaluations

-\textbf{Occupancy Prediction Metrics}. \ \ Following similar generative scene synthesis approaches \cite{tang2023diffuscene, wang2021sceneformer} we employ the Fr\'echet inception distance (FID) \cite{NIPS2017_8a1d6947} and the Kernel inception distance \cite{bińkowski2018demystifying} (KID $\times 1000$) to evaluate the generated local occupancy grids using the clean-fid library \cite{parmar2021cleanfid}.
-Generating good metrics to evaluate generative frameworks is a difficult task \cite{naeem2020reliable}.
-FID and KID have become the standard metric for many generative methods due to their ability to score both accuracy of predicted results, and diversity or coverage of the results when compared to a set of ground truth data.
-While these metrics are fairly new to robotics, which traditionally evaluates occupancy data with metrics like accuracy, precision and IoU, these metrics have been shown to be an effective measure for evaluating predicted scenes \cite{reed2024scenesense, tang2023diffuscene}. \textbf{Results Discussion}. \ \ The results in Table \ref{table:sim_results} show that RC predictions are quite similar between OSMM and PMM approaches, reducing the FID of the environments by an average of $28.5\%$ and $25\%$ for OSMM and PMM, respectively.
+\textbf{Generative Occupancy Results Discussion}.
+The results in Table \ref{table:sim_results} show that RC predictions are quite similar between OSMM and PMM approaches, reducing the FID of the environments by an average of $28.5\%$ and $25\%$ for OSMM and PMM, respectively.
 These results are similar to the simulation-based results presented in \cite{reed2024scenesense}.
 However, the FC results show that PMM achieves a much greater improvement than OSMM.
 This improvement is reflected in the average FID, where a lower value indicates better performance.
 PMM reduces the average FID by $75\%$, whereas OSMM achieves only an $11\%$ reduction.

-Interestingly, The KID values are nearly identical between between SS-RC-PMM and SS-FC-PMM, indicating that the model occupancy predictions at range are as reasonable as the predictions made around the robot, even though there is less information for the predictions at range.
+Interestingly, The KID values are nearly identical between SS-RC-PMM and SS-FC-PMM, indicating that the model occupancy predictions at range are as reasonable as the predictions made around the robot, even though there is less information for the predictions at range.
 KID is known to be less sensitive to outliers when compared to FID \cite{bińkowski2018demystifying}.
-It is likely that the unreasonable predictions that can occur when performing FC predictions are better filtered out by the KID metric, resulting in similar scores.
+The unreasonable predictions that can occur when performing FC predictions are likely better filtered out by the KID metric, resulting in similar scores.

 The large discrepancy between OSMM and PMM results when evaluated at frontiers is due to the sparsity of the occupancy map at the frontier.
 We predict that as the number of unknown voxels grow, so too does the distribution of predicted scenes.
 Intuitively, if there are no observed voxels to guide the prediction SceneSense will predict a wide variety of possible occupancy maps.
 Conversely, if all voxels in the target space are observed, the same occupancy map will be generated every time.